smar152/home-queer-home/data/notes.md

 ### Page
 - Page title
 - Page date
-- Page number [automated] - (if not numbered, number is not shown)
 - Images [with thumbnails]
 - Previous, Next page
 - Page Hover element
 - Parent chapter
-- May or may not be included in numbering
 - Blog post
 - Comments